 Who Can Apply

-There are certain criteria that individuals need to meet if they want to have a familial caregiver provide care in their home.
+There are certain criteria that individuals need to meet if they want to participate in the Structured Family Caregiving program.
 This includes the following:

 - Live in Indiana